- How do I declare my major?

 - Who should I contact if I am having non-academic, emotional or financial problems?

-If you have not taken the prerequisite and still want to take the course, please contact Deirdre Constant, the General Advisor, to determine your eligibility for taking the course.
-Deirdre can be reached on phone at 718-960-8165 or by email at email@example.com.
+If you have not taken the prerequisite and still want to take the course, please contact Mrs. Deirdre Constant, Departmental Advisor, to determine your eligibility for taking the course.
+She is best reached by email at email@example.com.
+Be sure to include your emplid student identification number in all correspondence.

-Consult Deirdre Constant, the General Advisor, for approval and course equivalencies.
-You must provide a student copy of your transcripts at this time.
+Consult Mrs. Deirdre Constant, the Departmental Advisor, or Ms. Kuniko Shoda-Montgomery for approval and course equivalencies when you receive your transfer evaluation sheet from the Admissions Office.
 To aid the evaluation process particularly for credits earned outside the USA, students need to provide as much information as possible on the courses they wish to have evaluated.
 Course descriptions and if possible, syllabi from transfer institutions will help determine if transfer equivalency can be given.
 Please bring the descriptions to the departmental advisor for any course you wish to have evaluated.
-Deirdre can be reached at 718-960-8165 or at firstname.lastname@example.org.
+Please make an appointment and come prepared.

-Each semester, you may check when classes begin and other important semester dates (such as dates the college is close and final grade dates) by clicking ‘Academic Calendar’ located on the left hand side of the Office of the Registrar’s main Web page at http://www.lehman.cuny.edu/provost/registrar/.
+Each semester, you may check when classes begin by clicking ‘Academic Calendar’ located on the left hand side of the Office of the Registrar’s main page at http://www.lehman.edu/registrar/calendars.php

 Blackboard is a web-based tool that allows professors and students to participate in course activities outside of the classroom.
 Blackboard allows professors to post announcements, quizzes, surveys, course syllabus, texts, spreadsheets, etc. Additionally, Blackboard offers students the opportunity to communicate through discussion boards and virtual chat rooms.

-Blackboard may be accessed through the Lehman’s main web page at http://www.lehman.cuny.edu/.
-If you have questions pertaining to the your account or accessing Blackboard, contact Lehman College Help Desk at: Phone: 718-960-1111 or e-mail: email@example.com.
+Blackboard may be accessed through Lehman’s main web page at http://www.lehman.cuny.edu.
+If you have questions pertaining to your account or accessing Blackboard, contact Lehman College Help Desk at 718-960-1111 or e-mail: firstname.lastname@example.org.

-Go to the department's faculty page or the directory and locate the professor you wish to contact;.
+Refer to your syllabus for contact information or go to the department's faculty page http://www.lehman.edu/academics/economics-business/faculty.php or the college directory and locate the professor you wish to contact.
 There you will be provided each professor’s phone number and e-mail address.
 It is recommended that you e-mail a professor because professors are not typically in their office every day.
+All professors have ‘office hours’ each week.
+Please check your syllabus for office hours and use that time to connect with your professors and ask questions.
+It is usually advisable to make an appointment to see them during their office hours.

 Lehman students, both full-time and part-time, may be eligible for financial aid through various state, federal, and college programs.
-More information on Financial Aid can be located at http://www.lehman.edu/student-affairs/financial-aid.php or can be obtained by visiting the Financial Aid office located in Shuster Hall, Room 136; Phone: 718-960-8545.
+More information on financial aid can be obtained by visiting Shuster Hall, Room 136; phone: 718-960-8545 or by clicking http://www.lehman.edu/financial-aid

 250 Bedford Park Boulevard West